-The Basel Institute's LEARN platform offers a suite of selfpaced eLearning courses on asset tracing, intelligence gathering and financial analysis.
+About our eLearning courses Basel LEARN, our online learning platform, offers a suite of self-paced eLearning courses on asset tracing, intelligence gathering and financial analysis.
 Available in several languages, the eLearning courses feature cases that are close to the everyday work of practitioners in the field.
 Participants can choose from a variety of courses and complete them at their own pace.
 The courses include interactive exercises that allow them to practise and test their newly acquired knowledge and skills.

 They also complement ICAR's instructor-led training programmes and are in some cases an integral part of the learning experience.

-All courses are available free of charge on learn.assetrecovery.org.
+All courses are available free of charge on learn.baselgovernance.org.
 Simply register and start learning.
 Upon completion, participants can download a certificate to prove their successful completion of the eLearning course.